-Peripheral neuropathy is a condition whereby the nerves of the peripheral nervous system become damaged.
+Peripheral neuropathy is a condition whereby the nerves of the PNS become damaged.

-Damage to the nerves can occur along the axon, which is the elongated stem of the nerve cell, or through removal of the protective myelin sheath that insulates the signal as it progresses along the nerve cell, called demyelination.
+Damage to the nerves of the PNS can occur along the axon, which is the elongated stem of the nerve cell, or through removal of the protective myelin sheath that insulates the signal as it progresses along the nerve cell, which is a process know demyelination.

-The nerve damage associated with peripheral neuropathy can occur in one nerve (mononeuropathy) or within many nerves (polyneuropathy).
+The nerve damage associated with peripheral neuropathy can occur in one nerve, which is known as mononeuropathy, or within many nerves, which is referred to as polyneuropathy.
 Patients with peripheral neuropathy experience both general symptoms and symptoms specific to the type and number of nerves that are damaged.

 The most common symptoms of peripheral neuropathy are numbness, tingling, and prickling sensations, particularly in the hands or feet.
 Over time, this sensation of numbness can slowly spread up the legs and arms.

 Patients can also experience a heightened sense of touch or pain from stimuli that do not normally elicit these sensations.
 For example, some patients with diabetic neuropathy report that even bed sheets lying over the legs at night can produce severe pain in the feet.
 In more severe cases of peripheral neuropathy, patients can also experience sharp or burning pain and muscle weakness.

 Peripheral neuropathy can exist in chronic or acute forms.
 In acute neuropathy, for example, the onset of symptoms can appear suddenly and severely, whereas chronic neuropathy will typically cause symptoms to slowly emerge and gradually escalate over months or years.